-James Fallows is one of the world’s most respected journalists—an intrepid, yet sensitive investigator of his world and others.
+James Fallows is one of the world’s most respected journalists—an intrepid, sensitive investigator of the world, honored by the American Academy of Arts and Sciences as an elected member for his 50-year career.
 His latest New York Times bestseller Our Towns (co-authored with writer and linguist Deborah Fallows), offers an illuminating portrait of the cultural reinvention taking place across America.
-In his talks, Fallows shares the stories of grassroots innovators—detailing the growth and optimism not usually covered by mainstream media.
+In talks, Fallows shares the stories of grassroots innovators, detailing the growth and optimism not usually showcased by the media.
 Our Towns is a tale of American strength, ingenuity, and progress, and Fallows is a world-class storyteller.

 “James and Deborah Fallows have always moved to where history is being made.”— David Brooks, The New York Times

 You might think America is in shambles.
 If you’re on the left, it’s unraveling; if you lean right, it’s decay—but both perspectives are reacting to the same trends.
 To find the real story of what America’s facing, Fallows embarked on a five-year journey by single-engine plane, visiting towns and cities across the country.
 The result is Our Towns: A 100,000-Mile Journey into the Heart of America, co-written with his wife Deborah Fallows, already a national bestseller and getting rave reviews: “an eye-opening, keenly optimistic reminder of the strength of America’s vital center,” says Publishers Weekly.
 “An illuminating trip through parts of the country generally missed by the media spotlight...writing with lively curiosity and open minds, the couple have created a well-reported, optimistic portrait of America’s future.”
 (Kirkus Reviews).